I am an award-winning bilingual journalist based in Miami, working as part of Univision's English-language news section, Univision News.

 My journalism career began in 2006 in Washington, D.C., covering Capitol Hill for a small newsletter company.
 After a stint reporting on education, I spent four years at a global media NGO, the International Center for Journalists.

-Upon my return, I worked as a staff writer at the alt-weekly Miami New Times, covering all things Miami, from the encroaching seas to the Cuban exile community, and from local politics to historic preservation.
+Upon my return to the U.S., I worked as a staff writer at the alt-weekly Miami New Times, covering all things Miami, from the encroaching seas to the Cuban exile community, and from local politics to historic preservation.

 I am a two-time recipient of the International Women's Media Foundation (IWMF)'s Adelante fellowship, which allowed me to report from Chiapas, Mexico; and from El Salvador and Guatemala.